viniciusdsv93/Python-exercises/README.md

 # Python-exercises

-Repository created to store the programs written as i learn the Python language.
-That way i can observe my development.
+Repository created to store Python programs as i learn the language.